subramanian-vv/Weather-Today-2.0/README.md

 # Spider-Onsites-Task-3A
-An application that displays current weather using OpenWeather API based on the city chosen by the user and renders a canvas image based on the weather.
+An application that displays current weather using OpenWeather API based on the city chosen by the user and renders a simple canvas image based on the weather.